philwhln/deriv8-no-deps/README.md

 ## Results

-Some results are listed in the [results/](results/) directory, but generally seeing over +90% test accuracy after 6 epochs and maxing out a few percent higher.
-I haven't run it exhaustively yet.
+Best result after 20 epochs was 93.98% on the test set, although accuracy was still very slowly improving at this point.

+Results are listed in the [results/](results/) directory.

-Each epoch takes roughly 16-17 minutes to run.
+Each epoch takes roughly 16-17 minutes to run, including one minutes test the full test set.
 This better than I expected, since it's going through 60,000 images and using rudimentary data types.

 Regularization didn't seem to be needed.
 I think this due to not running it exhaustively.
-Although, it may have slightly improved training speed (accuracy seem to rise a little quicker).
-Fairly negligible and this theory may have been disproved with more training runs.

 ## Hardware